Dog warden service in Christchurch and East Dorset

 All dogs picked up by the council as strays, are scanned for a microchip to try and re-unite the dog with its owner.
 All dog owners are required by law to have their dogs micro-chipped.
 Failure to comply could result in the issue of a fixed penalty notice.

-The council can offer a micro chipping service, please contact Public Health (opens in a new window) for details.
+The council can offer a micro chipping service, please contact us for details.
 Alternatively your local vet should offer this service.